 "Of all my sisters, I'm the healthiest," Paqui, who has five sisters, told the University of Notre Dame.
 "Of all the people it shouldn't have happened to, it shouldn't have happened to me."

 Paqui chose to have a double mastectomy in her second bout, which significantly decreased the odds of the cancer returning.
 Her experience led her and Brian to establish the Kelly Cares Foundation in 2008.
 Kelly Cares focuses on breast cancer in addition to health, education and community.

 The foundation hosts several events throughout the year, including Giving Tuesday where deserving children in the South Bend area went holiday shopping with a Notre Dame football player.
 I'm sure Kelly Cares will bring several of its annual events to Baton Rouge as well.

 The two-time Associated Press Coach of the Year has had success wherever he's gone.
 He's sent several players to the NFL and won many big games.
 However, the new LSU head football coach would probably argue his biggest win is in his personal life, where his wife Paqui has been his biggest supporter.

 Brian Kelly's Early Life & Career

-Brian Keith Kelly played his high school ball at St. John’s Preparatory School in Danvers, Massachusetts.
-He went on to play linebacker at Assumption College and got his first coaching opportunity there after graduating with a bachelor’s degree in political science.
+Brian Keith Kelly played his high school ball at St. John's Preparatory School, a private Catholic school located outside of Boston, in Danvers, Massachusetts.
+He went on to play linebacker at Assumption College and got his first coaching opportunity there after graduating with a bachelor's degree in political science.
 He led the linebackers, served as the defensive coordinator and also coached softball.